onlinex/recommendation-engine/README.md

 #TODO

-- Wrap as docker container, docker image repository
+- Deployment pipline
+- Push to the dev. branch
+- Run testing on dev.branch
+- Push to main
-- Move to GitLab?
+- From main -> push to
-- CI/CD pipeline